 - GTP is an online tax preparation site to prepare your Federal Taxes.
 It does not file your taxes for you, it only prepares the documents to be sent by mail.

 - You should have registered for Glacier in the fall of your first year and created your username/login.
 If you don't remember it, click 'forgot login'.

 - Use a password easy to remember or write it down.

 What forms do I need to complete Glacier Tax Prep/Taxes?

-- W-2: If you worked in 2015 (any paid job, in any state), you will have received a W-2 from your employer(s).
+- W-2 (income statement): If you worked in 2015 (any paid job, in any state), you most likely will have received a W-2 from your employer(s).
 If you worked at Macalester and chose to receive your W-2 electronically, log into 1600Grand>Employment tab>Tax Forms>W-2; print 1 copy.
+Make sure you print landscape or part of the form might get cut out.
 Otherwise bring the one that you got in your SPO.
 Contact your employer if you have not received your W-2.

-- Tax Grant Letter: If you have financial aid at Macalester, this was sent to your SPO or home address that Mac has on file.
-Bring this with you when you come to ISP.
+- Taxable Grant Memo and/or Scholarship Tax Information: Depending on your financial aid, this might have been sent to your SPO or home address that Mac has on file.
+Just make sure to check your SPO and bring these with you when you come to ISP.

 - Social Security Number (if you have one, i.e., if you've ever worked for money in the US)

 - Any other income statements you may have received (e.g., 1099...).
 You should have one per employer (eg. one for Macalester and one for your internship).